If I claim that we, as a dentists, deal with sales every single day, most dentists reading this will probably disagree with me.

 Patients do everything they can to act in accordance with the self image they try to impose on everyone around them.
 Since every human tries very hard to make the self perceived image live up to reality.
 It is very difficult for us to change a publicly announced decision.
 Which is an opportunity for us when we work with case acceptance and no-show rates in our practices.

 A very simple piece of advice is to let the patients express the benefits of a given treatment.
 Let them spend time in the creative part of the brain, envision themselves with their dream smile.
 Let them articulate their dream and the benefits the realisation of the dream would cause.
 As soon as the patient has told you and your assistant about this, the probability of case acceptance increases dramatically.

-If you would like to know more about how to improve the communication with your patients.
-Please sign up for the blog.
-That means you will receive an email every time we release a new post in english.
+If you want to know more about how to improve the communication with your patients.
+Sign up for the blog.
+That means you will receive an email every time we release a new post.
 Feel free to look around the site.
 It is filled with free content on case acceptance, practice management and dental marketing.

 Jesper Hatt DDS